 Remember that thicker wire never really hurts sound quality.
 It may even be critical for longer runs!
 While going down a few gauges is more expensive, it’s a great way to produce high-fidelity sound.

-TIP: We recommend at least 12 gauge or higher speaker wire for all Fluance speakers.
+TIP: We recommend 12-18 gauge or better speaker wire for all Fluance speakers.

 Connecting Speaker Wire

 Traditionally, most speaker wire doesn’t include connectors.
 In order to keep their products cross compatible, manufacturers often sold plain cable with unadorned ends.

 On classic speaker and amp terminals, users make hookups by stripping the end of a speaker wire and inserting the exposed metal into a junction box.
 Some modern systems and other manufacturers now include their own proprietary connectors, but these are rare.

 In most cases, today’s cables are supplied with pin, spade or banana plug connectors.
 While people can still go with bare wires, they might not be as mechanically sound, so they’re less appropriate for installations where vibration or motion are present.